Dawn of DC: Changes to the DC Universe

 Following the events of the Dark Crisis, the Justice League, as a team, has gone onto a long term hiatus with the Titans, led by Nightwing, becoming the DC universe's premier superhero team.
 The Titans are now located in Blüdhaven with their new Titans Tower being rebuilt over an old prison, which was destroyed following a prison breakout, led by the villain Heartless.
-The villain Brother Blood has now changed public perception for himself and his cult, The Church of Blood now rebranded as The Church of Eternity.
-And is promoting this new change with the support of Teen Titans member Garth/Tempest.
+The villain Brother Blood has now changed public perception for himself and his cult, the Church of Blood now rebranded as the Church of Eternity.
+He is promoting this new change with the support of Teen Titans member Garth/Tempest.
 Garth rejected the offer to join this new Titans team in support of another who has the ability to be someone "who can make a real difference".

 Following the events of "Dark Crisis", "Warworld Saga", "Lazarus Planet" and Action Comics #1050, a major change in the status quo occurred for the Superfamily.
 This includes the expansion of the Superman family and mythos with the addition of the Super Twins, Osul and Otho-Ra; Jon Kent now has new powers which mirror those of the Electric Blue Superman from the 1990s; and Lex Luthor uses Manchester Black's abilities to erase the public's knowledge of Superman's secret identity.
 Luthor is now in prison and has handed over the reins of LexCorp to Superman, with the company being renamed to Supercorp and having a new goal of helping Superman.
 Lois Lane also serves as the current editor-in-chief of the Daily Planet, with Perry White being on a sabbatical.
 Steelworks was founded by John Henry Irons / Steel to bring forth Metropolis into becoming the City of Tomorrow.
 Power Girl gains telepathic abilities due to the Lazarus Storm, and now goes by the name Paige.
 Jimmy Olsen now has a new love interest in the form of ex-supervillain Silver Banshee.
 Silver Banshee previously damaged Superman's hearing so he no longer has super-hearing, having done so after being threatened by a new group of evil mad scientist supervillains.
 These scientists have been physically changing Superman's rogues, making them more deadly and powerful.